 THE SAN BLAS NEIGHBORHOOD

 The San Blas neighborhood of Cusco should be on your must-see list.
-Located on a hill behind the Cathedral of Cusco, this unique place is a famous tourist center for local tourists and newly arrived foreigners, where one can relax, eat and have a cold beer.
-Known as the neighborhood of local artists, this neighborhood has a small square surrounded by restaurants and bars frequented by foreigners eager to learn about local life in Cusco.
+Located on a hill behind the Cathedral of Cusco, this unique spot is a popular tourist destination for both local tourists and newly arrived foreigners, where one can relax, dine, and enjoy a cold beer.
+Known as the neighborhood of local artists, this area features a small square surrounded by restaurants and bars frequented by foreigners eager to experience local life in Cusco.

-There will be many vegetarian restaurants, art workshops, souvenir shops, bars, and more, without forgetting the viewpoint that offers an impressive view of the historic center of Cusco, located behind the main square of San Blas.
+There will be many vegetarian restaurants, art workshops, souvenir shops, bars, and more, not to mention the viewpoint that offers an impressive view of the historic center of Cusco, located behind the main square of San Blas.
 Years ago, this was a meeting place for local youth.

 The most striking feature of Plaza San Blas is the church.
 It’s pretty plain from the outside.
 But inside, you’ll find one of Cusco’s top attractions: the intricately designed Baroque wooden pulpit.
 There are many myths about its creation, and there are audio guides that tell you more about some of them.
-If you are looking for places to visit in Cusco, San Blas is a must!
+If you’re looking for places to visit in Cusco, San Blas is a must-see!

 THE TEMPLE OF THE CORICANCHA